 - When I visited him in the hospital, he was snoring loudly.

-- While he was reading the newspaper, he fell asleep.
+- While he was reading the newspaper, he fell asleep as usual.

 - I was collecting old newspapers.

-(I was in the middle of doing the collecting,)
+(I was in the midst of doing the collecting.)

 - The police sirens were wailing.